DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 SHOW

-What does the "M" of BEM stand for?
+What does the “M” of BEM stand for?

 Modifier: A flag on a block or element used to change appearance or behavior

 SHOW

-What are some modifiers that might be used on an "M" element?
+What are some modifiers that might be used on an “M” element?

 -   disabled
 -   color (ie yellow)